‘Little Women LA’: Christy McGinity Gibel Suffered Stroke, Faces Long Recovery

 That hasn’t stopped Christy’s Little Women LA co-stars from throwing all the shade.
 On the first episode of Season 6, Briana Renee put together a surprise baby shower for Jasmine Arteaga Sorge, who is about to give birth to baby number two at any point.
 Briana ended up having to bring her baby Maverick to the shower and laments that she really didn’t want Christy to have a chance to see or be near him but that she didn’t have a choice.

-During the episode, Christy complained that she really wanted to go up and pinch baby Maverick’s cute cheeks and get to know the little boy but that she knew Briana Renee would not be okay with that since they were on the outs so she had to hold back and just enjoy the view of the precious new baby from a distance.
+During the episode, Christy complained that she really wanted to go up and pinch baby Maverick’s cute cheeks and get to know the little boy, but she knew Briana Renee would not be okay with that since they were on the outs so she had to hold back and just enjoy the view of the precious new baby from a distance.

 YOU need to tune in and check out what's been going on with me on an all NEW season of #littlewomenla on #lifetime #LittleWomenLA is moving to a brand new night, Tuesdays at 9/8c on @lifetimetv!
 Get your popcorn and cozy up to the TV tonight!
 I will be on @instagram #live #instagramlive with @dwarven_magic and @autumntaylorxoxo during the West Coast broadcast! @kineticcontent